-Ready is the democracy program director at the U.S. Public Interest Research Group, the network of state organizations that use research, grassroots organizing and direct advocacy to advance the public interest.
+Ready is the democracy program director of the U.S. Public Interest Research Group, the network of state organizations that use research, grassroots organizing and direct advocacy to advance for social change.

 As bizarre as it may seem, last year's presidential election provided us with a bona fide highlight.

 No doubt, many Americans would be happy to never hear the phrase "2020 election" ever again.
 But despite all the chaos and cacophony, that campaign featured an important positive development for the health of our democracy.

 While big money has been a powerful part of American politics since the country's founding, the voices of regular people, represented by small-dollar donors, may finally be coming to the fore.
 Not only is this development important in its own right, but it's also a change that impacts the landscape for presidential campaign finance reform.

 In a democracy based on the principle of one person, one vote, all citizens should have the same ability to participate in the political process.
 But well before anyone can cast a ballot, the people able to write the biggest checks to candidates have too often determined who can even run, and thereby go on to win, elections.
 As a result, the theory goes, those who don't have big money, or access to it, have no voice and opportunity to meaningfully participate in elections.
 To address this power imbalance, reformers have long advocated for solutions such as small-donor empowerment systems.